-The medical director must attest that the facility meets all local, state, and federal/national and regulatory requirements, since such governmental regulations may supersede Quad A standards.
+The Medical Director, Outpatient Physical Therapist Administrator, must attest that the facility meets all local, state, and federal/national and regulatory requirements, since such governmental regulations may supersede Quad A standards.
 Please note, however, that the stricter requirement applies, whether it is the federal/national, local, or QUAD A standard.
 The facility is required to annually submit a signed Medical Director's Responsibilities & Attestation (CMS OPT only - Clinic Administrator's Responsibilities & Attestation) to the QUAD A office.